September 17, 2015 § Leave a comment

 Sometimes listening to music on a transistor radio and dancing.
 Sometimes arguing with an invisible person.
 A screech today that could have been from a wild animal was heard across the busy road.
 You can be sure some of the local taxi drivers could throw light on the mystery of who she is.

 White plastic shopping bags are always at her feet.
-And yes, that does look like very long hair.
+And yes, that is a mat of very long hair.
 I’ve spotted her at this same spot, during my Taiwan visits during the past seven years or more.

 What is her life story and why has she chosen this corner to spend all day every day in all kinds of weather?